zekro-archive/serverManager/README.md

 *Starning and stopping the server directly with start arguments of the script.
 For example like this:*
 `main.py start servername`
 - [x] Config *(needs to be tested)*
 *To set stuff like servers location, backup location...*
+- [ ] "Running since" display